Cuprate/old_book/src/monero/database/tables.md

 **Subkey**: Transaction's ID as `uint64_t` (8 bytes)</br>
 **Value**: Blocks height as `uint64_t` (8 bytes).</br>

-This table is used for optimization purpose.
-It defines at which block's height this transaction belong.
+This table stores the height for a transaction if that transaction is withing a certain amount of non-pruned tip blocks.

+Tip blocks are blocks at the top of the chain currently 5500 that won't get pruned.

 ### txs_indices